conradakunga/Blog/_posts/2023-05-16-why-doesnt-windows-have-a-dictionary.md

 If there's one thing I know for a fact is that "How hard can it be" is a dangerous, dangerous sentiment.

 "I don't know, to be honest.
-But I am 100% sure at some point someone thought about it, put int on the group to-do list and wanted to do it and then ran into some challenges."
+But I am 100% sure at some point someone thought about it, put in on the division to-do list and fully wanted to do it and then ran into some complications."

-"What sort of challenges?"
+"What sort of complications?"

 "The first one is very simple.
-Which dictionary are you going to include?"
+Which language dictionary are you going to include?"

 "English I guess.
 You can detect which version of Windows someone is using and then just use the corresponding language."